 A beam is a horizontal structural element that travels horizontally and is designed to bear vertical loads that are applied to the building frame.
-The load is distributed to the ends of the beam and then transferred to the column, wall, and posts on both sides of the beam.
+The load for the types of beams in structure is distributed to the ends of the beam and then transferred to the column, wall, and posts on both sides of the beam.
 It can only bear weights applied laterally to the beam's axis.

 Different types of beams in construction are classified based on the following conditions.

 - Based on Loads & Supports

 - Bases on Shape of Cross Section

 - Based on Equilibrium Conditions